 After I've completed all that paperwork, what's next?

-How will the Office of Student Financial Planning contact me?
+How will the Office of Student Financial Services contact me?
 Where will my award letter be sent?

 We will contact you via the e-mail address reported on the FAFSA application.
 Please use an e-mail address that you check regularly.
-We will use this email address to contact you for additional information and send you additional application materials and the award letter.
+We will use this email address to contact you for additional information and send you additional application materials, as well as the award letter.